Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 ### Changes
  * Negotiate with crime lord: will behave like Stefan's balance mod.
 Periodic check to see if crime is above 0.
 Otherwise it will cancel it.
+ * Byzantine Bureaucracy: reverted back to normal since clerks have been buffed a bit

 ### Nerfs
  * Droids Tech: Tech cost 6000 from 8000
  * Habitats: 1750 alloys from 1500 alloys

+### Boosts
+ * Clerks: clerks will now produce +0.1 administrative capacity and 2.2 trade value from 2.0

 # 2021/01/25